Skip to main content

 Org number validation

-Before adding signatories, query the registry:
+Before adding signatories, query the public registry:

 Step 3: Add signatories → email fires 📧